lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

 * Properties of successful transmedia world's:
 	* Are rooted and strongest in one medium: Pokemon in the gameboy game, Sherlock Holmes in the novel etc.
 	* Intuitive: rules of the world are consistent.
+	* They have a creative individual at their core: usually not made by large teams.
 	* Can tell many stories.
 	* They make sense through any gateway.
 	* Fulfill a "deep and important" wish.